greenplum-db/plcontainer/README.md

 1. Make and install it: `make clean && make && make install`
 1. Make with code coverae enabled: `make clean && make enable_coverage=true && make install`.
 After running test, generate code coverage report: `make coverage-report`

-You need to restart database only for the first time you build&install plcontainer.
-Further rebuild plcontainer doesn't require database to be restarted to catch up new container execution library, you can simply connect to the database and all the calls you will make to plcontainer language would be held by new binaries you just built

 ### Configuring PL/Container